OpenGenus/cosmos/README.md

 You can install B.E.N.J.I. on your laptop by cloning this repository as of first:
 1. `git clone http://github.com/the-ethan-hunt/B.E.N.J.I`
 2. Open your `IPython notebook` to `%run benji.py`.
 For `Command Prompt` try `python benji.py`. <br><br>
 P.S.
-We are trying to make B.E.N.J.I. work for MacOS too.
-B.E.N.J.I. is currently working for `Linux` and `Windows` :tada:
+B.E.N.J.I. now works for Windows, Linux and Mac OS :tada:

 ### B.E.N.J.I working in Linux
 ![Working in Linux](working-benjion-linux.gif)